 Climate change is the greatest challenge of the 21st century.
 In many areas, products and innovations based on chemistry are the key to a climate-neutral future.
 At the same time, the production of basic chemicals is often energy and CO2 -intensive.
 BASF SE is working intensively to significantly reduce the carbon footprint of its production and thus its products.
 In the presentation, Dr. Detlef Kratz will talk about, among other things, the work on virtually carbon-free production processes or climate protection targets as well as BASF SE's innovation pipeline.
 The focus is on fundamental innovations for products, processes and business models.
 Innovation is and will be the decisive factor for a successful transformation.

-Founder Pitch live
+Founder Pitch with award ceremony

 with the teams Aimino / Bytefabrik / Enable / FastCast Ceramics / Revo.ai / Phytonics Start of the online voting